-Finland became a member of the North Atlantic Treaty Organization on 4 April 2023.
+Finland joined the North Atlantic Treaty Organization (NATO) in 2023.
 NATO membership will strengthen Finland’s security as well as the security and stability of the Baltic Sea region and Northern Europe.
-As a member of NATO, Finland is committed to the North Atlantic Treaty and participates in all aspects of NATO activities and joint decision-making along with the other members.
+As a member of NATO, Finland is committed to the North Atlantic Treaty and participates in all aspects of NATO’s activities and decision-making along with the other members.

-In addition to military defence and national security, NATO promotes civil preparedness and the resilience of societies in its member countries.
-The Ministry of the Interior’s branch of government is linked to strengthening NATO’s collective defence, specifically when it comes to maintaining internal security and civil preparedness and ensuring the resilience of society.
+In addition to military defence and national security, NATO promotes civil preparedness and the resilience and crisis preparedness of Allied societies.
+The role of the Ministry of the Interior’s branch of government is linked to strengthening NATO’s collective defence, specifically when it comes to maintaining internal security and civil preparedness and ensuring the resilience of society.

-To ensure military capabilities in times of crisis, the critical infrastructure functions of society must also be in order.
-These include logistics services, communications connections, civil defence, energy supply and clean water.
+To ensure military capabilities in times of crisis, civilian society and the functions of its critical infrastructure must also be in order.
+Such functions include logistics services, communications connections, civil defence, energy supply and clean water.

 Long-term cooperation for civil preparedness and resilience

-The national security and civil preparedness issues within the mandate of the Ministry of the Interior are part of NATO’s new resilience policy defined in the NATO 2030 agenda.
-NATO’s Resilience Committee, which started its work in May 2022, is in charge of guiding this work in NATO.
+The national security and civil preparedness issues within the mandate of the Ministry of the Interior are part of NATO’s new policy on resilience defined in the NATO 2030 agenda.
+This work is guided by NATO’s Resilience Committee.
+The Ministry of the Interior and other Finnish ministries contribute to preparing the committee’s work.